hpc/charliecloud/doc/ch-run.rst

 * Any other workflow that produces an appropriate directory tree.

-The second is a SquashFS image archive mounted internally by :code:`ch-run`, available if it's linked with the optional :code:`libsquashfuse_ll` shared library. :code:`ch-run` mounts the image filesystem, services all FUSE requests, and unmounts it, all within :code:`ch-run`.
+The second is a SquashFS image archive mounted internally by :code:`ch-run`, available if it’s linked with the optional :code:`libsquashfuse_ll` shared library. :code:`ch-run` mounts the image filesystem, services all FUSE requests, and unmounts it, all within :code:`ch-run`.
 See :code:`--mount` above to set the mount point location.